CloudyUnity/ScholsVault2025/Modules/Maths/Maths 3/Topics/Languages/Explanation.md

 		$\langle D \rangle \to$ "Died"

 Regular/Finite State Languages
-	Regular languages over $A$ constitute the smallest collection $C$ where
+	Languages which are recognized by a finite state acceptor Regular languages over $A$ constitute the smallest collection $C$ where
 		$C \subseteq P(A^*)$
 		$M \in C \to M^* \in C$